FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 When creating partials, name your partial files beginning with an underscore: e.g. `_typography.scss`

-Using an underscore tells the SASS compiler that the file is a partial.
+Using an underscore tells the Sass compiler that the file is a partial.

 ---
 template: inverse

-# Compiling SCSS
+# Compiling SCSS <br />(the easy way)

 ---
 class: center, middle